Penalties for Entities Misusing Aadhaar Identity Information

 • Use Masked Aadhaar: When you need to provide a copy of your Aadhaar for identification, consider using a “masked Aadhaar.”
 You can download this from the UIDAI website; it only shows the last four digits of your Aadhaar number, protecting the full number.

 • Lock Your Biometrics: The UIDAI allows you to lock your biometric information (fingerprints and iris scans).
-When locked, no one can use your biometrics for authentication without you first unlocking them.
+When locked, usage of your biometrics for authentication is prevented unless you first unlock them.
 Remember to unlock them only when needed.

-• Beware of Scams: Be very careful about suspicious calls, messages, or emails asking for your Aadhaar details.
+• Vigilance Against Scams: Exercise extreme caution regarding suspicious calls, messages, or emails asking for your Aadhaar details.
 These are often “phishing” attempts by fraudsters.
-The UIDAI will never ask for your Aadhaar details or OTP over the phone or email.
+The UIDAI does not request your Aadhaar details or OTP over the phone or email.

 • Check Your History: Regularly check your Aadhaar authentication history on the UIDAI website.
-This helps you see where and when your Aadhaar has been used, allowing you to spot any unauthorised activity.
+This helps you see where and when your Aadhaar has been used, allowing you to identify any unauthorised activity.

 A Reminder for Organisations Handling Aadhaar

-For organisations, the message is clear: handling Aadhaar details comes with significant responsibility.
+For organisations, the message is clear: handling Aadhaar details entails significant responsibility.
 You must strictly follow the Aadhaar Act, 2016, and all UIDAI regulations.
 This includes obtaining proper consent, ensuring robust data security, and training your staff on correct procedures.
-Protecting an individual’s Aadhaar is not just a legal requirement, but a fundamental commitment to trust and privacy.
+Protecting an individual’s Aadhaar is more than a legal requirement; it is a fundamental commitment to trust and privacy.

 FAQs